The exact minimum number of triangles in graphs of given order and size: Acknowledgements

 \section{Acknowledgements}

 Hong Liu was supported by EPSRC grant~EP/K012045/1, ERC grant~306493 and the Leverhulme Trust Early Career Fellowship~ECF-2016-523.
-Oleg Pikhurko was supported by EPSRC grant EP/K012045/1 and ERC grant 306493.
-Katherine Staden was supported by ERC grant~306493.}
+Oleg Pikhur\-ko was supported by EPSRC grant EP/K012045/1, ERC grant 306493 and Leverhulme Research Project Grant RPG-2018-424.
+Katherine Staden was supported by ERC grant~306493.

+The authors are enormously grateful to the referee of this paper for their careful reading and helpful suggestions.
+Oleg Pikhurko would like to thank Alexander Razborov for very useful discussions.